viam-modules/viam-mlmodelservice-triton/README.development.md

 5. Iterate

-To iterate, make changes to the Viam Triton Server Module sources, rerun the cmake commands to build and install, copy the results from the `-dev` container to the `-deploy` container, `commit` the results, and restart `viam-server`.
+To iterate, make changes to the Viam Triton Server Module sources, rerun the cmake commands to build and install (steps 3 and 4 under `Iterative Development - Inside Container`), copy the results from the `-dev` container to the `-deploy` container, `commit` the results, and restart `viam-server`.